How to create a landing page that really converts?

 Understanding visitor expectations

-• immediately understand what you are proposing,
+• immediately understand what you are offering,

-• feels a concrete value,
+• feel that there is concrete value,

 The pillars of a high-conversion landing page